KuhlTime/bachelor-thesis/content/03_capabilities.md

 #### Version 3

-For the 3rd release cycle the fire department could imagine the following features being implemented into the dispatchment application:
+The fire department could imagine the following features being implemented into the dispatchment application:

 - Static input forms to input information about an operation, such as:
   - Company name